-The Chair of the Board shall have the following duties and powers:
+The Chair of the Board shall have the following powers:

-- A. The power to preside over the meetings and hearing sessions of the Board and to ensure that the rules and regulations of the Board are properly executed; - B. The power to appoint one or more vice-chairs to fulfill or assist in the duties of office should the Chair be unable to do so, and; - C. The power to represent the Board in an official capacity to the university administration, to the other branches of Student Government, and to the public.
+- A. Presiding over the meetings and hearing sessions of the Board and to ensure that the rules and regulations of the Board are properly executed; - B. Appointing one or more vice-chairs to fulfill or assist in the duties of office should the Chair be unable to do so, and; - C. Representing the Board in an official capacity to the university administration, to the other branches of Student Government, and to the public.